Minnesota Poll: Tina Smith leads Jason Lewis in U.S. Senate race

 “At this point, I am an anything-but-Trump guy,” he said.
 “Quite frankly, I feel like anyone supporting Trump, whether it be a congressman or a senator, in my mind we need to change that.”

-But Lewis’ fervent support for President Donald Trump is a draw for Marthamae Kottschade, a 51-year old Republican from Rochester.
-Kottschade, who works in retail, also likes Lewis’s staunch support for law enforcement.
-As the mother-in-law of a deputy, she strongly opposes efforts to defund or overhaul local police backed by some Minneapolis Democrats.
+But Lewis’ fervent support for President Donald Trump is a draw for Marthamae Kottschade, a 51-year-old Republican from Rochester.
+Kottschade, who works in retail, also likes Lewis’ staunch support for law enforcement.
+As the mother-in-law of a deputy, she strongly opposes efforts to defund or overhaul local police, a stance backed by some Minneapolis Democrats.
 She’s frustrated that Smith hasn’t distanced herself further from those proposals.

 “Jason Lewis definitely is a man who is going to stand for law and order, to rebuild and back up the police department,” she said.

 Echoing the dynamics at the top of the ticket, the U.S. Senate poll also found voters deeply divided along party lines.
-Seven in ten Republican voters plan to vote for Lewis, while eight in 10 are backing Smith.
-Independents, meanwhile, broke for Smith 46% to 39%.
-Biden holds a more narrow, four-point lead with the must-win swing demographic.
+Seven in 10 Republican voters plan to vote for Lewis, while eight in 10 Democrats are backing Smith.
+Independents, meanwhile, broke for Smith 46 to 39%.
+Biden holds a narrower, four-point lead with the must-win swing demographic.

-The poll’s findings are based on interviews with 800 likely Minnesota voters conducted between Sept.
-21 and Sept.
+The poll’s findings are based on interviews with 800 likely Minnesota voters conducted from Sept.
+21 to Sept.
 23. The poll’s margin of error is plus or minus 3.5 percentage points.

 Smith, a former political operative and lieutenant governor, won a 2018 special election to fill the remainder of U.S. Sen Al Franken’s term after being appointed to the seat by then-Gov. Mark Dayton in late 2017.
 A slim majority of voters said they approve of her performance so far, while roughly one-third disapprove.
 But 17% of voters have no opinion, possibly reflecting a lack of familiarity with the state’s junior senator.